sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

   <img src="../../../assets/images/day3/session1/expression_comparison_results.jpg" align="center">
 </figure>

-**Question: Looking at the max expression scores, do the results seem consistent with the anatomical localization of `NCDN` expression when looking at in individual species?**
+**Question: Looking at the max expression scores, do the results seem consistent with the anatomical localization of `NCDN` expression when looking at individual species?**

 ??? done "Answer"
+    Yes, the results are highly consistent, again we can see that `NCDN` expression is extremely highly expressed in the same tissues (mainly brain) throughout the given species.

 The conservation score represents the ratio between genes being called present in the tissue and the total number of genes.
 In our case since we only used orthologs, this value gives us the ratio between species which have `NCDN` expressed in that tissue divided by the total number of species for which we have data in that condition (maximum 6).

 **Question: With the help of the conservation score, can you see for which species and tissue there is a qualitative difference in the expression of `NCDN`?**

 ??? done "Answer"
+    Yes, we can see that _Xenopus tropicalis_ has lost expression of this gene in spleen and small intestine wherehas its expression remains relatively high in the other species.